CodeKindness/com.transformclipboard.sdPlugin/README.md

 ```

 If you now launch the Stream Deck application, this plugin should appear in the `Custom` category in the Actions list.

-# Development

-You can use vanilla Javascript (ES2015, ES6 and even ES7 is okay to use) or you can even include/import a library of your choice (e.g. jQuery, VueJS, etc...).

 ## Debugging